Hawaiian Monarch

 No analysis available

-I searched the public remarks for VA-specific language such as "VA approved," "VA financing," and "VA loans accepted" and found none.
-Based on the available remarks, there is no evidence that this building is VA loan approved.
+I searched the public remarks for phrases like "VA approved," "VA financing," and "VA loans accepted" and found none.
+Based on the available listing text, there is no evidence that this building is VA loan approved.

-I searched the remarks for explicit fire/life safety evaluation language such as FLSE passed, fire safety certified, or passed fire inspection.
-The only related safety reference was to a fire sprinkler system, which does not confirm a passed evaluation.
-Based on the remarks, there is no evidence that this feature is true.
+I searched the remarks for fire/life safety approval language such as FLSE passed, fire safety certified, life safety compliant, or passed fire inspection.
+Nothing explicit was found; the only related item mentioned was a fire sprinkler system, which is not the same as a passed evaluation.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.